abimur-123/Canvass_codingchallenge/README.md

 ### Assumptions

 1. For few turbines there are readings beyond today's date.
 For the interest of this analysis, I am going to assume these are valid readings
-2. Dealing with NAs in the dataset - removing NAs.
+2. Dealing with NAs in the dataset - median imputation.
+3. Cost for checking failures in wind turbines is lower than cost for failing to check for malfunctions/failures.
+False positives might not be a bad option in this case.
 3. Date range isn't continuous.
 Assuming the units do not fail in that period.
 4. If the window length of 40 isn't satisfied, padding with 0s.
 This assumes that there isn't going to be a failure (although right censored data). `Check if padding with another number such as -1 helps with predictions .`